chakrabomb/blockchain-developer-bootcamp-final-project/README.md

 ### The Challenge

 The game will have a randomly adjusted difficulty of the challenge every day.
-The challenge varies exponentially with the difficulty, and adjusts each day by powers of 10.
-The challenge number varies by powers of 10 each day in the range of 10^1 to 10^9, respective to the difficulty which ranges from 1 to 9.
+The challenge varies exponentially with the difficulty, and adjusts each day by powers of 10 in the range of 10^1 to 10^9, respective to the difficulty which ranges from 1 to 9.

 # The Reward

 The reward for beating the challenge varies quadratically with the difficulty so players who win more difficult challenges get much higher rewards without creating any exponential inflation of the token.
-If two players beat the challenge together they each get rewarded three times the reward on that day.
+Up to 1 Quadrillion tokens can be rewarded `#shibarmy`.
+If two players beat the challenge together they each get rewarded three times the reward on that day `#(3,3)` and emit a Bruh event on-chain to declare their victory!.
 If one player in a pair beats the challenge then he gets rewarded the regular reward amount corresponding to that days difficulty, and the other player gets half the amount.
 If both players bust, better luck next time!

 ## Installing Dependancies